-In this year, which has been prolific of biographies and autobiographies, there has been nothing more important or more entertaining than the autobiography of Dr. Alfred Russel Wallace, which will be published in the course of a few days by Messrs.
-Dodd, Mead & Co.
-Dr. Wallace was, if I may use a racing expression, the running mate of Darwin.
+In the past year which has been prolific of biographies and autobiographies there has been nothing more important or more entertaining than the autobiography of Dr. Alfred Russel Wal-Dr. Wallace was, if I may use a racing expression, the running mate of Darwin.
 He is the author of "Man's Place in the Universe," "Darwinism," and other scientific books.
-There was much competition among American publishers-I dare say the same in England-for Dr. Wallace's autobiography, and now that I have it before me I cannot wonder.
-"My Life, A Record of Events and Opinions," he calls it; and in a short preface he tells us that these two volumes would not have been written had not the representatives of his English and American publishers assured him that they would probably interest a large number of readers.
-These representatives were wise men, though it would not take much wisdom, judging from what Dr. Wallace has already written, to predict that his autobiography would be a mine of interest.
+There was much competition among American publishers - I dare say the same in England-for Dr. Wallace's autobiography, and now that I have it before me I cannot wonder.
+In a short preface he tells us that these two volumes would not have been written had not the representatives of his English and American publishers assured him that they would probably interest a large These representanumber of readers. tives were wise men, though it would not take much wisdom, judging from what Dr. Wallace has already written, to predict that his autobiography would be a mine of interest.

 Dr. Wallace had promised his son and daughter that he would write some account of his early life for their information, but as he had never kept a diary, except when abroad, nor preserved any of the earlier letters of his friends, he thought that he had no materials for any full record of his life and experiences.
 But when he set to work in earnest to get together whatever scattered memoranda he could find, the numerous letters he possessed from men of eminence, dating from his return home in 1862, together with a few of his own returned to him by some of his correspondents, he discovered that he had a pretty fair amount of material.

-Dr. Wallace having been assured that a true record of his life, especially if sufficiently full as to illustrate development of character so far as that is due to environment, would be extremely interesting, has kept this point in mind.
+Dr. Wallace, having been assured that a true record of his life, especially if sufficiently full to illustrate development of character so far as that is due to environment, would be extremely interesting, has kept this point in mind.
 He confesses that he found it difficult to write such a record, extending to the memories of nearly eighty years, without subjecting himself to the charge of diffuseness or egotism; but he will find those charges made by no one but himself.